WPS2 Manual

 Figure: Change in Calibration of C0568, Exaggerated by ×10.
 The blue points are the wire positions for calibration, as measured by the CMM.
 The vector from each blue point to its nearest red point is ten times the error we obtain when we apply the calibration constants we obtain from Calibration B (after shipping) to the images we obtained in Calibration A (before shipping).

-The C0568_B calibration constants applied to the C0568_A images give us a line error of 29 μm.
+The C0568_B calibration constants applied to the C0568_A images give us a sensor calibration error of 29 μm.
 The figure shows that the errors are correlated.
 The error is greater for positions at which the pin is rotated.
-When we perform the same comparison for C0565 we obtain a line error of 11 μm, also strongly correlated from one point to the next.
+When we perform the same comparison for C0565 we obtain a sensor calibration error of 11 μm, also strongly correlated from one point to the next.
 These errors are consistent with changes in the positions of the optical components due to physical damage.

 The C0562 and C0563 sensors disagree with their past calibration constants by roughly 6.9 μm and 5.3 μm respectively.
 The following figure shows how C0563 has changed.